DMARC

 ### DMARC Partial Rollout

-The DMARC record uses `pct=` below 100, so the requested quarantine or reject policy applies to only part of failing mail.
+The DMARC record uses `pct=` below 100, so the requested quarantine or reject policy applies to only part of the mail that fails DMARC.

-1. Review reports to confirm legitimate mail is already passing aligned SPF or DKIM.
+1. Review DMARC reports and confirm that legitimate mail already passes aligned SPF or DKIM.

 2. Increase `pct` gradually only if you are intentionally rolling out enforcement.

-3. Set `pct=100` when you are ready for the policy to apply to all failing mail.
+3. Set `pct=100` when you are ready for the policy to apply to all mail that fails DMARC.

 ### DMARC Alignment Before Enforcement

-A checker says DMARC depends on SPF or DKIM alignment.
-This means a strict policy is only safe after legitimate mail passes for a domain that matches the visible From address.
+A DMARC checker says DMARC depends on SPF or DKIM alignment.
+This means a strict policy is safe only after legitimate mail passes authentication for a domain that matches the visible From address.

-1. Send a test email from each system that uses the domain.
+1. Send a test email from each system that uses your domain.

 2. Open the original message headers.